How Can I Help You?

 Do you work on other website builders, like WordPress or GoDaddy?

 My home office is located in central Massachusetts, but you don't need to live nearby for me to be able to help you.
 I work with most of my clients remotely.
-With today's technology, we can work together over the phone, through email, through video meetings, and on the web.
+With today's technology, we can work together over the phone, through email, through video meetings, and online.